Tecsmith/ts-jekyll-bs/README.md

 ##### Edit `assets\css\main.scss`

 Delete the line `@import "base";`.
 This is not needed.
-The file should start with only the bare frontmatter
+The file should start with only the bare Front Matter

 ```scss
 ---